wp-plugins/mediashort/readme.txt

 3. Now test the file in your browser
 4. The redirect is complete!

+== Frequently Asked Questions ==

+= What about the Remove www? =

+If you host an enviroment that converts the url with or without www you can spare som chars to remove the www from the base urls of short media files.

 == Changelog ==

+= 1.1 =
+* Small bugfixes
+* Readme and screenshot updates

 = 1.0 =
 * A fresh start